Saturday, April 11, 2026

 After writing and sharing that post, I had friends wondering if I was trying to hint at something.

 To be honest, I had a friend in the back of my mind when writing that post.
-A dear friend of mine felt an impression from the Lord about something in her life.
 She has been an encouragement to me, and I desire to encourage her and anyone else I can with my blog.

 All of us wait on God for different things at different times of our lives.
 But when God gives you a promise, you can count on it.
 To prepare for a promise from God is acting in faith.